opf/openproject/docs/system-admin-guide/design/README.md

 The design page provides several options to customize your OpenProject Enterprise edition, grouped under three tabs, **Interface, Branding, PDF export styles**.
 You can [choose a color theme](#choose-a-color-theme) under any of these tabs.

-Under **Interface** you can also set [the interface colors](#interface-colors) to configure **custom colors** to adjust nearly any aspect of OpenProject, such  as the color of the header and side menu, the link color and the hover color.
+Under **Interface** you can also choose [custom colors](#interface-colors) for elements of the interface such as the primary link colour, secondary accent colour, the background of the top navigation header and the main menu.

 ![Design interface settings in OpenProject adminstration](openproject_system_guide_design_interface.png)